MwauStephen/git-flow-basics/content.md

 ## The other branch input prompts(`feature,hotfix,release,bugfix and support`) can be left to be added later

-## After intializing gitflow,and being swirched to develop branch you need to commit and push the changes in develop branch,using the following command.
+## After intializing gitflow,and being switched to develop branch you need to commit and push the changes in develop branch,using the following command.

 <!--
  a must step otherwise publish changes on feature branches wont be publish unitl index(develop is commited.